Today, we’re talking about terrarium bugs. The good, the bad, and the ugly.

 Worms are fantastic at aerating the soil and reaching areas that other bioactive bugs won’t.

 So, should you put worms in a terrarium?
-Probably not.
+In most cases, probably not.

 Much like pill bugs, millipedes are effective decay-munching machines… that unfortunately, also run the risk of feeding on your plants.